-Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis consumer-resource interactions in this literature.
+We focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis concerning consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
-Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop robust predictions that can scale up to inference across sites and systems reviewing the major competing hypotheses in the literature.
+Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch by outlining a path forward to develop robust climate change-related predictions that can scale up to inference across sites and systems reviewing the major competing hypotheses in the literature.

-Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to antagonistic.
+Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to antagonistic interactions between consumers and their food resources.
 Below, we provide an overview of the Cushing hypothesis and then outline the divide between the hypothesis and the empirical studies using a systematic literature review of phenological mismatch.
-We then discuss how current approaches are impeding major progress in the field, how changes approach could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities—the ultimate goal of most of the phenological mismatch literature.
+We then discuss how current approaches are impeding major progress in the field, and how changes to research approaches could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities—the ultimate goal of most of the phenological mismatch literature.

 Overview of the main ecological theory

-The Cushing match-mismatch hypothesis is the most common ecological theory underling phenological mismatch studies (Appendix).
+The Cushing match-mismatch hypothesis is the most common ecological theory underlying phenological mismatch studies (Appendix).
 This hypothesis predicts the often-shown concave-down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
 While this curve has been applied across many ecosystems (e.g. Winder and Schindler 2004; Vatka et al. 2011; Arula et al. 2014), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.

 Based on life-history theory, the Cushing match-mismatch hypothesis postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase with the peak of resource availability (Figure 1).
-Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing the now-often-shown curve (Figure 1).
-For example, if a consumer emerges too early in the spring and the resource has not yet emerged, the consumer will risk starvation.
+Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing a concave-down curve (Figure 1).
+For example, if a consumer emerges too early in the spring (Figure 1b) and the resource has not yet emerged, the consumer will risk starvation.
 At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1).
-For example, the early-emerging consumer can only survive so many days without food.
+For example, the early-emerging consumer (Figure 1b) can only survive so many days without food.

 This hypothesis is based on two important assumptions.
-First, the resource is the major consumer (i.e., strong interaction strength, bottom-up control; Cury et al, 2003).
+First, the resource is the major governor of consumer fitness (i.e., strong interaction strength, bottom-up control; Cury et al, 2003).
 Second, the consumer and resource must present a certain degree of seasonality (e.g., resource is only available for part of the year; Durant et al. 2005; Durant et al. 2007), limiting the optimal period for growth and reproduction for the consumer.
 If neither of these assumptions is met, then fitness consequences due to changes in the relative timing of the interaction will be either weak or non-existent.

 Disconnect between theory and empirical studies